-Overview and objectives:
+Overview:

 This course is intended to introduce students to main macroeconomic principles and theories.
-The focus will be on understanding the workings of three markets of a modern economy: the goods market, the financial market and the labor market.
-The goal is to learn how to think about macroeconomic issues in an analytical way.
+The focus will be on mechanisms and processes taking place in three markets of a modern economy: the goods market, the financial market and the labor market.
+The goal is to learn how to think about economic issues in an analytical way.
 To this end some use of basic algebra and calculus as well as graphs will be necessary.
 Discussions of macroeconomic policy and tools and extensive references to current economic issues faced by the US economy and global economy in general will play a central part of the class.
-A successful student will, by the end the semester, become familiar with main policy debates on fiscal and monetary policy, fiscal deficits and the global economy.
 In order to grasp contemporary debates about how economies and economic policies work in the real world, students will be asked to read articles from economic journals and newspapers such the Financial Times or the Wall Street Journal.